tan90xx/Spectro-Gabor-features/readme.md

 The demo code is available at https://github.com/yinkalario/General-Purpose-Sound-Recognition-Demo.

-The video of demo can be viewed at: https://www.bilibili.com/video/BV1KN411y77L/.
+The video of demo can be viewed at https://www.bilibili.com/video/BV1KN411y77L/.

 ## Acknowledgement
 We appreciate the open source of the following projects: